Anthony FitzClarence, 7th Earl of Munster: Career

 Requiring an income, FitzClarence began to look for work in which he could express his artistic talent and, after training at the Central School of Arts and Crafts in London, in 1950 he became a graphic designer.
 From 1957 until 1966 he worked for the Daily Mirror newspaper group, and then from 1966 until 1969 was in the publicity department of the old Sun newspaper, before its takeover by Rupert Murdoch.

 After being made redundant in 1969, he continued to work as a freelance designer for another decade.
 He became Viscount FitzClarence in 1975 on the succession of his father to the earldom.
 In 1979, he briefly became the landlord of a pub in Haslemere, Surrey.
 He then joined the staff of the Burrell Collection in Glasgow as a stained glass conservator.

 He had already developed an interest in heraldic glass engraving, and initially his job was to ensure that the medieval stained glass panels selected for exhibition were in good condition.
 But his skill at arranging displays meant that he was soon put in charge of designing the collection's entire display of stained glass, which contained both small panels and a group of larger pieces, including entire windows.
 These he integrated into the structure of the building, illuminating them with natural light.

 He left the Burrell Collection soon after it had opened to the public in 1983, and from 1983 until 1989 worked at the Chapel Studio, a leading firm of stained glass designers and conservators.
 Latterly, he had begun to create a digital archive of thousands of photographs of examples of stained glass.

-Lord Munster, as he had become in November 1983, was well liked by his fellow peers at the House of Lords, where he took a keen interest in issues as diverse as museum funding, defence matters and osteoporosis.
-For many years he was an enthusiastic member of the House of Lords Yacht Club, competing in matches against the House of Commons.
+Lord Munster, as he had become in 1983, was well liked by his fellow peers at the House of Lords, where he took an interest in issues such as museum funding, defence matters and osteoporosis.
+For many years he was a member of the House of Lords Yacht Club, competing in matches against the House of Commons.
 He was a Fellow of the Royal Society of Arts.